southcarolinaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What information is required to obtain South Carolina Traffic Court Records?

 To acquire Traffic records about a third party, you may provide information about the record, including full name (as it appears on the record), date of birth, and a case number.
-The party requesting it may need to provide personal information, including a full name and a valid form of identification.
+The party requesting it may need to provide personal information, including a full name and valid identification.
 Court costs may apply and may depend on the confines of the request.
 These may be paid before you receive the records.

 Are all South Carolina Traffic Violations handled the same way?